.png)

 A clear IT roadmap gives SMEs visibility, control, and confidence over how technology supports the business.

-Without a roadmap, IT decisions are often reactive — driven by incidents, short-term pressures, or individual preferences.
+Without a clear strategy, IT becomes reactive, costly, and inconsistent - driven by incidents, short-term pressures, or individual preferences.
 Over time, this leads to rising costs, inconsistent security, and technology that no longer aligns with how the business operates or plans to grow.

 An effective IT roadmap changes this by: